wjr83/Interactive-Lab-Hub/Lab 5/README.md

 > **Description of the System:**
 > > The proposed system integrates a camera into trash and recycling bins, providing guidance on which bin to use before disposal.
 Here's how it will look, feel, and operate:
+>
+> We tried to make the system identify the 5 recycled matrials (including cardboard, glass, plastic, paper, metal) and trash.
+>
 > [Demo Folder](https://drive.google.com/drive/u/2/folders/1qCKEubHjXd1xtYYphaeVq0LjEabTZmkg)
 >
 > ![setup_1](https://drive.google.com/drive/u/2/folders/1qCKEubHjXd1xtYYphaeVq0LjEabTZmkg)